-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 Let’s face it.
 We’ve all seen that awesome new action movie with those secret agents in jet-black suits running around trying to catch the bad guy.
 They’re engaging in car chases, jumping out of helicopters, and going on covert missions to end major crimes and put the bad guys in jail!
-Is this what really happens on a daily basis with an FBI agent?
-Not exactly but the work can be extremely lucrative because of how secretive the organization actually is.
+Is this what happens daily with an FBI agent?
+Not exactly but the work can be extremely lucrative because of how secretive the organization is.
 The best part is that there are a wide range of career opportunities within the FBI and most offer a satisfying job combined with a nice salary.
-But how do you actually go about getting hired in by the FBI?
+But how do you go about getting hired by the FBI?

 Getting an interview